uhm-descartes/ee643spring2024/morea/05-detection-in-fading-channel/reading-05-awgn-vs-fading.md

 \end{align}
 where $h[m]$ is a circularly symmetric Gaussian random variable.
 Therefore, the channel has a magnitude following the Rayleigh distribution, and a phase following a uniform distribution in $[0, 2\pi]$.

-Next, we use a simple signaling scheme, Binary Phase-shift keying (BPSK), to illustrate the key differences of the AWGN channel and the Rayleigh fading channel.
+Next, we use a simple signaling scheme, binary phase-shift keying (BPSK), to illustrate the key differences of the AWGN channel and the Rayleigh fading channel.

 ## Performance in the AWGN channel

 In BPSK, we assign the binary bits of 0 and 1 to $x[m]=-a$ and $x[m]=+a$, respectively.
-Our goal is to determine which signal was sent base on the received signal $y[m]$.
+Our goal is to determine which signal was sent base on the received signal $y[m] = x[m] + w[m]$.
 Therefore, we need to derive the optimal detection rule.

 ### Maximum likelihood detector